 Regulatory requirements and resources

-There are various regulatory requirements under the Health (Drugs and Poisons) Regulation 1996 regarding the prescribing of scheduled drugs of dependence (S8), including script requirements, and approvals/reports to the Chief Executive for the treatment of patients with known drug dependency.
+There are various regulatory requirements under the Health (Drugs and Poisons) Regulation 1996 regarding the prescribing of scheduled drugs of dependence (Schedule 8 (S8)), including script requirements, and approvals/reports to the Chief Executive for the treatment of patients with known drug dependency.

 Treatment involving drugs of dependence

-You need to complete a treatment report if you wish to treat a:
+You need to obtain an approval if you wish to treat a:

-- known drug dependent person (PDF, 432KB), with a drug of dependence (controlled drug, S8) or restricted drug (s4) of dependency
+- known drug dependent person (PDF 81 kB), with a drug of dependence (controlled drug, S8) or restricted drug (s4) of dependency

-- person with any "specified condition drug" other than for attention deficit disorder in a child or for treatment of narcolepsy.
+- person with any "specified condition drug" other than for attention deficit disorder in a child between the ages of 4-18 or for treatment of narcolepsy.

-- Schedule 8 (S8) prescriptions are valid for 6 months
+- S8 prescriptions are valid for 6 months

 - S8 prescriptions are valid if the following is provided: